HOME

 Ollive and Gary Knowelden, Blue Fish

-have so far brought us a jolly
+have so far brought a jolly

-bunch of snails and a talking mule!
+bunch of snails to life, and a talking mule!

 Muffin the Mule